ArohanD/IntroToAppDesign/README.md

 Go ahead and rank your user stories in order of what you believe is highest priority.

 ### Mocking up a prototype
 Now we can begin our mockup.
 As this is a mobile mockup, the first step we take is to decide which screen-size we are mocking up for.
 Generally it doesn't matter which device model you use for your mockup, but industry standard is usually the latest Apple device (with or without notch, up to you).
-There are two main reasons for this, firstly as Apple has a large market share of devices, and secondly because it helps standardize the design process.
+There are two main reasons for this- firstly as Apple has a large market share of devices, and because it helps standardize the design process.

 1. Click the Region Tools (looks like a hashtag at the top left of the toolbar)
 2. On the right toolbar, under the design tab select a phone model.
 It should appear on your board.
 3. Put a name on top of it using the text tool, drag both items somewhere on the board you are happy with, and then lock the screen in place by clicking the lock button on the left in the layers menu.
 This prevents accidental moving of the frame.

 Congratulations!
 You've made your first app screen.
-One important caveat to note about mobile design: it may seem limited at first with such small screens, but we've designed mobile websites to scroll.
+One important caveat to note about mobile design: it may seem limited at first like you have little room to work with, but we've designed mobile websites to scroll.
 If you ever need to add more content to a mobile page later, you can do so and represent it in your mock-ups by making the frame longer (increasing the height).

 ### Using templates
 Some will say that all art is just theft and for the most part that can be said about design too.
 There's no need to re-design an app from scratch with so many templates out in the wild.
 Often these starter templates can contain everything from components to font hierarchies (ie h1 vs h4) as well as different stylings.
+There will be many times in your career where you'll be asked to quickly design a mock-up, and using templates is often the quickest way to do so.

 Here are some free starter Figma templates that you should save to your account.
 You will most likely be lifting components from some of them as we progress: